HeardLibrary/digital-scholarship/host/aws/index.md

 For information about setting up the AWS command line interface (CLI), see [this page](cli/)

+For information about using an AWS service by web interface, CLI, and by script, see [this page](translate/)

 ## Getting started

 You can open a small-scale personal account for one year for free.
 Go to <https://aws.amazon.com/> and click on "Create an AWS Account".